ChilliCream/workshops/crypto-maui/docs/docs/03-MAUI/05-update_screenerpage_data.md

     > **Note**: Later, in `ScreenerPage`, we will bind our `CollectionView.ItemSource` to this new property, `AssetList`

-3. In **ScreenerViewModel**, subscribe to the `AssetCollection.CollectionChanged` event, to notify the UI to redraw each time a new crypto asset is added to `AssetCollection`:
+3. In **ScreenerViewModel**, subscribe to the `AssetCollection.CollectionChanged` event, to notify the UI to update the `CollectionView` each time a new crypto asset is added to `AssetCollection`:

     ```cs
     using System.Collections.Specialized;